Learning at Pilton

 Our internal assessments are used to set students in Science, English and Modern Languages in Year 8.
 They remain in mixed ability teaching groups in other curriculum areas.
 This mixture of setting and mixed ability teaching has proved to be highly successful in raising standards.

-In Years 9, 10 and 11 our guided options system enables students to follow the courses that best suit their learning styles, enthusiasms and career aspirations.
+In Key Stage 4, our guided options system enables students to follow the courses that best suit their learning styles, enthusiasms and career aspirations.
 In addition to our traditional suite of GCSE courses, we offer a range of vocational subjects.

 As a specialist language college we encourage most students to study a modern language through to GCSE.